Here are 20 easy and pretty ideas for decorating your home to feel cozy and warm durning the winter season.

 One exception to all minimal embellishments in the winter are pillows!
 Oh, I can’t get enough of them any time of the year.
 This year I kept my pillows primarily white and loaded with texture!

-If you use pillows that are close in color make sure they have texture!
+If you use pillows that are close in color make sure they have different texture!
 Lots and lots of texture!
 Texture makes them interesting.

-One decor element that I use from fall until spring is pinecones.
+One decor element that I use from fall until spring are pinecones.
 They are perfect for decorating in the winter.
 I especially like pinecones with a little faux snow!
 So don’t put them away with the rest of your Christmas decorations!
 Use them!

 Here are some other tips for decorating in the winter months…